What are retinoids? What’s the difference between the different retinoids? Should I be using retinoids?

 Retinol works more slowly and in some cases that’s preferred.
 For example, it may work better for someone with sensitive skin or someone who is young and really doesn’t need to be using potent retinoids.

 There’s some debate currently around starting prescription retinoids too early and whether this can be harmful to the skin over the longer term.
 Indeed, there are cases of people who’ve developed highly sensitised and intolerant skin are being on prescription retinoids for a long period.
-And there are still some questions around the safety of derivatives of Vitamin A, especially if they’re applied on larger areas of the body and not just the face.

 Leading UK dermatologist Dr Mervyn Patterson has sounded the alarm on retinoids saying they’re being overused.
 He’s quoted in a prominent article saying that skin care companies have lost sight of what’s good for the skin and are leading consumers down the path of massive experimentation.